Mayoralty of Thomas Menino: 1993 mayoral campaign

 Menino went from "acting mayor" to "mayor" after winning the 1993 Boston mayoral election.

 Menino initially ran a low-profile campaign, having informally indicated his intentions ahead of taking office as acting mayor for months.
+Before becoming acting mayor, Menino quietly raised significant amounts in contributions for his campaign.
 After taking office as acting mayor, Menino ran a sort of "Rose Garden campaign" that played up his acting incumbency and used the perks of the office.
 He formally declared himself as a candidate for mayor on August 16, 1993, after many other candidates had already formally entered the race.

 When running for mayor, Menino pledged to serve "only two terms, and that's it for me."
 However, his tenure ultimately exceeded this in length.
-Menino ran for a third term in 2001 and clarified that "I promised I'd serve two terms–in every century."
+Menino ran for a third term in 2001 and quipped, "I promised I'd serve two terms–in every century."

 Reelection campaigns

 In 1997, Menino was re-elected, running formally unopposed after no challenger managed to collect enough valid signatures to qualify for the ballot.

 In the 2001 mayoral general election, Menino faced Peggy Davis-Mullen, with a third opponent Althea Garrison having been eliminated in the nonpartisan primary.
 Menino was heavily favored to win, with an approval rating near 85%.
 Davis-Mullen lacked in name recognition and additionally faced a slew of stories in The Boston Globe and The Boston Herald during her campaign with negative allegations that hurt her public image.
 Menino won 73.37% of the vote in the primary election and 76.06% of the vote in the general election.

 In 2005, Menino won 67.52% of the vote against Maura Hennigan.
 Menino faced a negative campaign from Henigan, who blamed Menino for the city's high cost of living and a recent rise in its crime rate.
 However, Menino had stayed above the fray, largely not responding to her attacks.

 In the 2009 general election, Menino faced Michael F. Flaherty after Sam Yoon and Kevin McCrea were eliminated in the nonpartisan primary.
 Menino won 50.52% of the vote in the primary and 57.27% of the vote in the general election.
 In the general election, Flaherty teamed up with eliminated candidate Sam Yoon, making Yoon his unofficial running mate by promising to appoint Yoon to a recreated "deputy mayor" position if elected.
 During the 2009 campaign, The Boston Globe printed an article alleging dirty tricks against political opponents and their supporters in Menino's mayoral campaign that year.
 The article reported several instances of questionable behavior, including cases of Menino's associates monitoring mayoral opponent Michael F. Flaherty's Facebook affiliations.
 According to the article, the Menino campaign sent out a campaign memo containing the name of at least one small-business owner who supported Flaherty.
 In 2011, Flaherty alleged that his former running mate Sam Yoon had to leave Boston after running against Menino because the mayor's allies made it difficult for Yoon to find a job locally.